fourmolu/fourmolu/README.md

 8         | Cabal file parsing failed
-9         | Missing input file path when using stdin input and accounting for .cabal files 10        | Parse error while parsing fixity overrides 100       | In checking mode: unformatted files
+9         | Missing input file path when using stdin input and accounting for .cabal files 10        | Parse error while parsing fixity overrides 11        | Comments of original and formatted code differ 100       | In checking mode: unformatted files
 101       | Inplace mode does not work with stdin
 102       | Other issue (with multiple input files)